ELMEHDIEttaki/RealTimeDataPipeline-8-Project/README.md

 🔑 Key Design Choices

-PostgreSQL as Source of Truth
+PostgreSQL as Source of Truth:

   Ideal for structured metadata & transactional integrity.

   Used as the central store for content & engagement events.

-Kafka for Event Streaming
+Kafka for Event Streaming:

   Handles durability, scalability, and backpressure.

   Decouples producers and consumers for flexibility.

-Spark Structured Streaming for Processing
+Spark Structured Streaming for Processing:

   Efficient at handling large-scale real-time computations.

   Provides checkpointing and fault tolerance.

-Cassandra for Long-Term Storage
+Cassandra for Long-Term Storage:

   Distributed, highly available, write-optimized.

   Chosen instead of BigQuery (due to GCP quota limits).

-Redis for Low-Latency Serving
+Redis for Low-Latency Serving:

   In-memory caching for instant API responses.

   Stores event-level engagement data keyed by event_id.

 🧱 Layered Architecture
 1️⃣ Data Source Layer